OmegaLambda1998/OmegaLambda1998/README.md

-# PARA
+# Omega Lambda

-PARA is a Knowledge Management System (KMS) which organises knowledge into four categories:
+Welcome to my GitHub page.
+Here you will find my projects, modules, packages, abandoned hobbies, and other such programmatic oddities.
+I've attempted to organise this mess using a rough approximation of a [PARA] system, in which my various repositories have been allocated into the following categories:

 ## [Projects](/Projects/README.md)